Unlock Events to Transform Profitability: How Retail Companies use PredictHQ

 And how significant these events will be, whether that's how many people will be attending or how severe an unscheduled event such as a severe storm is.

 This directly informs their inventory levels, workforce optimization, and pricing strategies.
 Events impact the strategies of bricks and mortar stores or chains that will be capitalizing on increased footfall, and delivery-based retail that will need to update their fleet and warehousing strategies also.

 To provide the targeted demand intelligence these companies need, we have created features to make finding the most relevant events to their stores as easy as possible.

 Find the closest events to your stores and warehouses with Radial Search

 With the data processing pipeline, PredictHQ has identified and verified more than 20 million events.
 Each month, our systems identify another half a million or so, and verify and enrich them.
 That’s a lot of events – and not all will be relevant for your stores.

 That’s where our Radial Search feature comes in.
 We built it for retailers to sort through our events to know which of your stores will be most affected.

-Imagine you run a chain of coffee stores with multiple stores across 12 different cities, including San Francisco.
+Imagine you run a chain of coffee stores with multiple stores across 12 different cities.
 You will be able to identify all the events taking place in each city.
-But if you run a retail operation, more granular search functionality is needed for the best possible plans.
+But if you run a retail operation, more granular search functionality is needed.
 You need to understand the impact of proximity of both large and small events on each of your stores throughout each city.

 A major conference held at the Moscone Center in San Francisco will have more impact on your stores in the South of Market neighborhood closest to Moscone than those further away.
 As the largest conference center in San Francisco, the impact of key events held here may be felt more broadly but you can expect the largest demand to occur at the closest stores to the event itself.